jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Star Hawk
 Set: Galactic Guardians
-**Composite Being**  At one point Starhawk was actually two beings merged together wh
+**Composite Being**  At one point Starhawk was actually two beings merged together who took turns occupying the same space.
+The Starhawk card from way back in the Vs. System 2PCG: Legacy expansion represents Stakar Ogord, but this card brings Aleta Ogord to the fore.
+Because they share the same body, you cant have both Starhawks in play at the same time.
+However, Aleta's **Composite Being** grants **Bond with Starhawk** to any Stakar Starhawks in your hand.

 # Star Lord
 ## Star Lord (MC)